Kalmat/PyWinCtl/README.md

 ## Window Change Notifications

-WinWatchDog class, running in a separate Thread, will allow you to define hooks and its callbacks to be notified when some window states change.
+watchdog sub-class, running in a separate Thread, will allow you to define hooks and its callbacks to be notified when some window states change.

+The watchdog will automatically stop when window doesn't exist anymore.

     isAliveCB:      callback to invoke when window is not alive anymore.
 Set to None to not to watch this Passes the new alive status value (False)